 Applications of Capacitor

 You must have observed that during troubleshooting a fan, the technician approaches a cylindrical electronic device connected to the internal mechanism of the fan.
 This cylindrical device is actually the capacitor.
-A capacitor is used in the ceiling fans, which helps the fan to start and helps it to spin.
+A capacitor is used in ceiling fans to help the fan get started, and it also helps the fan to spin.
 The magnetic flux developed by the capacitor is used to produce torque.
 The torque further helps to rotate the fan.

 2. Signal Filtering

 One of the major applications of capacitors is found in noise filtering.
 The signal filtering circuits have a specific time response that helps in rejecting frequencies above or below a certain threshold level.
 The prime application of signal filtering lies in loudspeakers, woofers, tweeters, etc.